tommasomartinelli/Rainfall-prediction-using-Spark-and-Ray/README.md

 A total of five scripts were made, the first two relating to the part in Ray, the last three relating to Spark.
 Each script represents a different configuration with which they were developed.
 We wanted to implement horizontal scalability for Spark, thus adding more nodes to the cluster, while we used a vertical approach for Ray, building a very powerful machine in terms of calculation:

 [1.
-Script Ray](/src/ray/RayOnGCP.ipynb): Local development on VM, with data loading done via HDFS.
+Ray Script](/src/ray/RayOnGCP.ipynb): Local development on VM, with data loading done via HDFS.

 [2.
-Script Ray](/src/ray/RayOnLocalMachine.ipynb): Development on GCP, with a VM consisting of 16 vCPUs and 60 GB of RAM.
+Ray Script](/src/ray/RayOnLocalMachine.ipynb): Development on GCP, with a VM consisting of 16 vCPUs and 60 GB of RAM.

 <!-- -->

 [1.
-Spark Scripts](src/spark/SparkClassification.ipynb): Local development via VM, with data load done via HDFS.
+Spark Script](src/spark/SparkClassification.ipynb): Local development via VM, with data load done via HDFS.

 [2.
 Spark Script](src/spark/SparkClassificationOnCluster.ipynb): Developing on GCP, with a cluster consisting of 1 master and 3 workers, each having 2 vCPUs and 7.5GB of RAM.